|

 that we are constantly seeking something out, and constantly being forced to

 abandon those methods that fail to deliver the results that we seek.
-Equally,
+Equally, be aware

-yet it is still with us (1).
-And think
+still with us (1).
+And think of

-of just-in-time with its beginnings by Eiji Toyoda and Taiichi Ohno in the early 1950’s, and yet
+just-in-time with its beginnings by Eiji Toyoda and Taiichi Ohno in the early 1950’s, and yet

 it is still with us (2).
 What then of